nslay/ComputeBValue/README.txt

 Abdominal imaging 40.3 (2015): 578-586.

-The source code is partly based on SortDicomFiles and StandardizeBValues from which this README is also partly based. https://github.com/nslay/SortDicomFiles https://github.com/nslay/StandardizeBValue
+The source code is partly based on SortDicomFiles and StandardizeBValue from which this README is also partly based. https://github.com/nslay/SortDicomFiles https://github.com/nslay/StandardizeBValue